yqlbu/wireguard-proxy/WIKI.md

 ![](https://github.com/yqlbu/wireguard-proxy/blob/main/images/IMAGE%202020-12-06%2018:22:48.jpg?raw=true)

-If all the configuration has been setup correctly, you should see that the VPS server is connected to the home network via the Wireguard VPN tunnel
+If all the configuration has been setup correctly, you should see that the VPS server is connected to the home network via the WireGuard VPN tunnel

 ---

 ### Network Address Translation

-#### Wireguard NAT Workflow
+#### WireGuard NAT Workflow

-From the above configuration, noted that `AllowIPs` is recognized as the routing rules within the Wireguard Virtual Network.
+From the above configuration, noted that `AllowIPs` is recognized as the routing rules within the WireGuard Virtual Network.
 It basically refers to the following:

-- When the destination of data package is destinated to the `AllowIPs` networks, the package will be sent via the Wireguard VPN tunnel
+- When the destination of data package is designated to the `AllowIPs` networks, the package will be sent via the Wireguard VPN tunnel
 - When the destination of data package is not destinated to the `AllowIPs` networks, the package will be dropped instead

 ```shell